Aegina Island Guide

 Things to See and Do on Aegina

 Aegina offers several sightseeing opportunities, the most famous being the Temple of Aphaia on the island’s eastern side, just north of Agia Marina.
 The impressive historical sight looks like the Parthenon on a smaller scale and is well worth visiting.
-Parking is available on-site, and it’s only a 20-minute drive from the capital.
+Parking is available on-site and is only a 20-minute drive from the capital.

 On the way to Aphaia, you’ll pass the impressive Church of Saint Nectarios of Aegina, a vast Orthodox Church that is free to enter and worth exploring for a few minutes.